Alan Ashby: Broadcasting and managing career

 Following his playing career, he moved into broadcasting as he telecast HSE Southwestern Conference Baseball in 1990 and served as sports director and anchor for KHTV Channel 39 Houston from 1990 to 1992.
 He was the host of the Houston Rockets Show and the Houston Cougars Football's John Jenkins Show.
 He then served as the co-host of Inside Houston, a televised business magazine in 1994 & 1995.

 Along with his broadcasting career, he returned to baseball as a minor league manager for the Rio Grande Valley WhiteWings in the Texas-Louisiana League in 1994 and 1995.
 He served as manager of the Houston Astros' Florida State League (A) affiliate, the Kissimmee Cobras in 1996.
 He went on to join the Major League coaching staff for the Astros in 1997 as bullpen coach.
 In 1998 began working as the color commentator for Astros' radio broadcasts.
 He served in that capacity until the 2006 season when the Astros let him go.
 He was inducted into the Texas Sports Hall of Fame in 2000.

 In 2007, Ashby signed a three-year contract to become the color commentator and secondary play-by-play man on the Toronto Blue Jays radio broadcasts, and subsequently signed for another five-year term.
 He was teamed up with incumbent play-by-play man Jerry Howarth.
 From 2011, Ashby also served on occasion as the Blue Jays' play-by-play and color commentator on their Sportsnet telecasts.

 During the Astros 50th anniversary season in 2012, Ashby was selected as the starting catcher on the team's All-Time 25-Man Roster.
 In the same year, Ashby was voted through to Round 2 of the 2013 Ford C. Frick Award ballot, becoming one of the top 41 candidates for the Baseball Hall of Fame baseball broadcaster award.

 On January 4, 2013, Ashby resigned from his position at Sportsnet The Fan-590 to join Houston's television broadcast team alongside Bill Brown in the Houston Astros' TV broadcasting department, replacing Jim Deshaies.
 Astros games began to be televised this same year on CSN Houston, the team's new regional sports network partnership with the NBA's Houston Rockets.
 After CSN Houston filed for bankruptcy in 2014, Ashby, along with other prominent CSN Houston on-air staff, moved to the newly formed regional sports network Root Sports Southwest, where he served as the color commentator and occasionally play-by-play announcer for the Houston Astros, working alongside Bill Brown and Geoff Blum.
 Following the news of Bill Brown's decision to retire after the 2016 season, the Astros decided to part ways with Ashby.
 Todd Kalas (who was an announcer for the Tampa Bay Rays) was hired to join Geoff Blum for Astros television broadcasts doing play by play in 2017.
+Ashby was announced for induction into the team Hall of Fame in 2026.